menu icon

 For the Cake:

-• Preheat oven to 350°F. In a small bowl, sift 1 tbsp of cocoa powder over the chopped cranberries.
+• Preheat oven to 350°F. In a small bowl, sift 1 tablespoon of cocoa powder over the chopped cranberries.
 Toss to coat.
 Set aside.

 • In a large bowl, sift the flour, sugar, cocoa powder, baking soda, baking powder and salt.
 In a medium-sized bowl, whisk together the non-dairy milk, oil, vinegar, and almond extract.
 Add the liquid ingredients to the dry ingredients and pour in the hot coffee.
 Whisk together just until combined.
 Add the cranberries being careful not to over mix.